nyergler/effective-django/tutorial/views.rst

 your Python code.
 Django looks for the URL configuration, defined as ``urlpatterns``, in the ``urls.py`` file in your project.

-Let's add a URL mapping for our contact list view.
+Let's add a URL mapping for our contact list view in ``addressbook/urls.py``.

 .. literalinclude:: /src/addressbook/urls.py
    :language: python